Skip to content

 Match over union type

-When you run mkunion command, it will generate file alongside your original file with union_gen.go suffix (example vehicle_union_gen.go)
+When you run the mkunion command, it will generate a file alongside your original file with the union_gen.go suffix (example vehicle_union_gen.go).

-You can use those function to do exhaustive matching on your union type.
+You can use these functions to do exhaustive matching on your union type.

-For example, you can calculate fuel usage for different types of vehicles, with function that looks like this:
+For example, you can calculate fuel usage for different types of vehicles with a function that looks like this:

 example/vehicle.go